 Most work-at-home schemes require you to buy something in order to earn.
 Later, you find there is no market for what you produce, or your efforts are “not up to standards.”

-- Offer a chance for high earnings in little time
+- Offer a chance for high earnings in a short amount of time.

-- Design mailings that look like official government business
+- Design mailings that look like official government businesses.

 Mail fraud is a federal crime.
 Contact the Postal Inspector if you think you’ve been a victim.

-- Reduce your weight by using creams, wraps, belts, girdles, vibrators, massages or sweat baths
+- Reduce your weight using creams, wraps, belts, girdles, vibrators, massages, or sweat baths.

-The idea is to advertise an item at an unusually low price.
-However, once you’re in the store the item is suddenly sold out.
+Some dishonest businesses advertise an item at an unusually low price.
+However, once you’re in the store, the item is suddenly sold out.
 The salesperson then tries to sell you a more expensive model that is well-stocked.